Low Histamine Diet

 It’s confusing.
 All the low histamine food lists out there seem to be conflicting and different.
 Is the list only excluding foods with the highest histamine content?
 Are they also excluding foods that tend to trigger histamine release by your own body?
 Are they excluding foods with compounds that block the body’s ability to break down histamine efficiently?
 I found a list that accounts for all these aspects of histamine in a diet… I prefer to reference the most researched and organized list I could find, one done by the Swiss Interest Group for Histamine Intolerance: SIGHI’s detailed histamine food list.

 The fact is many of these lists online aren’t well referenced, and seem based on the author’s subjective experience.
 The important thing is to choose a list, and have it serve as a baseline.
 As long as you’re drastically reducing histamine in your diet, you should have the opportunity to see an improvement if there’s any to be had.
-Any foods were making you feel worse before, but were flying “below the radar” before should become more obvious.
+Any foods that were making you feel worse before, but were flying “below the radar” before should become more obvious.
 No list is guaranteeing that all its foods will sit great with you, because as it’s belabored everywhere, each person has their our own personal list of sensitivities (due to the complexity of biology).
-I might love blueberries, but you might get completely sick from them.
+I might love blueberries, but you might get completely sick from them regardless of histamine.
 It’s an empirical study for each person, meaning you’ll have to learn from your own experience.
 A low histamine food list serves as a foundation for you to red-line and make your own.
 What’s great about SIGHI’s food list is that you might also find some patterns in your sensitivities too, hopefully making diet choices a little easier.
 For example, you might find you’re most sensitive to the foods with other biogenic amines, or foods that tend to cause histamine liberation by the body.